 WisdomMaps: The Future of the Past

-Experience our digital history of Russia and its unique civilization with WisdomMaps!
+Experience our digital history of Russia with WisdomMaps!

 The history of Russia began with the founding of the Rus’ state in the north in 862, ruled by Varangians.
 The towns of Staraya Ladoga and Novgorod grew into cities of immigrants from Scandinavia along with Slavs and Finns.
 In 882 Prince Oleg of Novgorod conquered Kiev and the lands of the Eastern Slavs, and brought them under one authority.
 The state absorbed Christianity from the Byzantine Empire in 988, which accomplished the synthesis of Byzantine and Slavic culture.
 Kievan Rus’ disintegrated as a state due to the devastation of the Mongol invasions in 1237–1240.
 Russia has alternately looked for its cultural inspiration to western Europe, and to the absolutism and terror of the Mongols to inspire its governance.
 This paradox has defined Russian culture ever since.